sean-mas/XAI-Project/README.md

 **Note:** While this README is in English, the Jupyter Notebooks and detailed analysis within this repository are written in **German**.

 This project implements a sentiment analysis pipeline using the fine-tuned `vinai/bertweet-base` model on the Sentiment140 dataset, following the CRISP-DM methodology.
 The core objective is to systematically compare two XAI (Explainable AI) frameworks—SHAP and Captum—across four dimensions: token agreement, faithfulness (deletion AUC), robustness under perturbations, and computational efficiency.

-Results demonstrate that SHAP provides superior faithfulness (73% above threshold) and robustness (ρ ≈ 0.75), while Captum offers 2.3× faster inference, suggesting a hybrid deployment strategy for production use cases.
+**Key Findings:**
+The evaluation reveals that **SHAP** significantly outperforms Captum in terms of explanation quality (faithfulness and robustness), while **Captum** offers a moderate speed advantage.
+Specifically:
+- **Faithfulness:** SHAP explanations are highly faithful (Mean Deletion-AUC Ratio ~6.9x), whereas Captum performs close to random baseline.
+- **Robustness:** SHAP is moderately robust to text perturbations (ρ ≈ 0.60), while Captum rankings are unstable (ρ ≈ 0.04).
+- **Efficiency:** Captum is approximately 1.4x faster than SHAP, which is less than the hypothesized 2x speedup.

 ## Setup